-- Demonstrated ability in working with emotionally disregulated children/youth in a Care and Treatment setting.
-Sound knowledge of and ability to apply basic child and adolescent behavioral management approaches.
+- Demonstrated ability in working with emotionally dysregulated children/youth in a Care and Treatment setting.
+Sound knowledge of and ability to apply basic child and adolescent behavioural management approaches.

 - Ability to create and maintain a therapeutic milieu within the Care and Treatment program.